ceregousa/slate/source/includes/_introduction.md

 Welcome to the Cerego API!
 You can use our API to access Cerego endpoints, which you can use to manage the users in your courses.

 Our API follows the [JSON API](http://jsonapi.org/) standard.
-Please take note how objects within a certain resource are in the `includes` section.
+Please take note how objects within a certain resource are in the `included` section.

 All endpoints will start with the following URL and follow standard RESTful practices.